+Happy New Year!
+For most of us, the New Year means resolutions—many of which revolve around getting healthier.
 The problem is, most of these resolutions are destined to fail.
-How can you make sure your aspirations for 2023 stick?
+How can you make sure your aspirations for 2026 stick?
 Here are a few ways to help you achieve those lofty New Year’s resolutions.

 New Year, New You—Then and Now

 The practice of setting resolutions for the new year goes back millennia to the Ancient Babylonians and Romans.
 But the practice of making—and breaking—New Year’s resolutions as we know it today appears to have taken hold in the early 19th century.
-But while resolutions have always involved improving some aspect of one’s life, today’s goals typically relate to getting healthier.
+While resolutions have always involved improving some aspect of one’s life, today’s goals typically relate to getting healthier.
 Whether it’s losing weight, getting into shape, eating better, or all of the above, forming healthier habits are by far the most popular New Year’s resolutions.
 Little surprise since only about three percent of all American adults are considered to lead a healthy lifestyle.1

 Set the Right Type of Goals